votevan/tgbot/README.md

 # tgbot
 A modular telegram Python bot running on python3 with an sqlalchemy database.

 Originally a simple group management bot with multiple admin features, it has evolved, becoming extremely modular and simple to use.

-Can be found on telegram as [Marie](https://t.me/BanhammerMarie_bot).
+Can be found on telegram as [votevanbot](https://t.me/votevanbot).

-Marie and I are moderating a [support group](https://t.me/MarieSupport), where you can ask for help setting up your bot, discover/request new features, report bugs, and stay in the loop whenever a new update is available.
-Of course I'll also help when a database schema changes, and some table column needs to be modified/added.
-Note to maintainers that all schema changes will be found in the commit messages, and its their responsibility to read any new commits.

-Join the [news channel](https://t.me/MarieNews) if you just want to stay in the loop about new features or announcements.

-Alternatively, [find me on telegram](https://t.me/SonOfLars)!
-(Keep all support questions in the support chat, where more people can help you.)

 ## Starting the bot.